 Workers who have undergone a rhizotomy procedure or who are dealing with facet joint syndrome or other back injuries as a result of a work injury should contact a workers' compensation lawyer.
 A workers' compensation lawyer can help workers receive the compensation to which they're entitled.
 In some cases, this may include permanent partial disability.
 Back injuries are unscheduled member disabilities, so more than just the impairment rating will be taken into account for PPD benefits.

-Walker, Billingsley & Bair helps Des Moines workers who were injured in the workplace or because of a workplace exposure and now must pursue workman's comp benefits.
+Walker, Billingsley & Bair helps Des Moines workers who were injured in the workplace or because of workplace exposure and now must pursue workman's comp benefits.
 Call us at 888-435-9886 or use our online contact form to set up a consultation.